 Dr. Ivy trained under Dr. Abman, and is now part of a select group of Children's Colorado PH experts on the forefront of clinical trials, research and treatment.

-Their prominence in pulmonary hypertension was validated in 2015, when Children’s Colorado became one of the first three pediatric hospitals in the country to receive accreditation as a PH Care Center from the Pulmonary Hypertension Association (two more hospitals have since been accredited as of this printing).
+Their prominence in pulmonary hypertension was validated in 2015, when Children's Colorado became one of the first three pediatric hospitals in the country to receive accreditation as a PH Care Center from the Pulmonary Hypertension Association (more hospitals have since been accredited).